-Held over two days from March 22 to 23, 2020, in Iwate Prefecture, a starting ceremony was held on March 22 in front of Miyako Station in which, after joining the gathered prefectural residents in offering silent prayers to the victims of the earthquake, the governor lit the flame to the cauldron.
+Held over two days from March 22 to 23, 2020, in Iwate Prefecture, a starting ceremony was held on March 22 in front of Miyako Station in which, after joining the gathered prefectural residents in offering silent prayers to the victims of the Great East Japan Earthquake and Tsunami, the governor lit the flame to the cauldron.
 After that, the flame was transferred to a lantern and transported on the Sanriku Railway and the SL Ginga train of the JR Kamaishi Line.

-On March 23, the cauldron was once again lit in Ofunato, at the Ofunato Disaster Prevention Exchange Center in the open space in front of
+On March 23, the cauldron was once again lit in Ofunato, at the Ofunato Disaster Prevention Exchange Center in the open space in front of Ofunaport, and was ceremonially displayed.